“Ch, Ch, Ch, Chip and Dale. Rescue Rangers!!!”

 The game can be played in on or two-player mode.
 In one-player mode, you can choose to be either Chip or Dale.
 Each player can only be hit three times before they die.

 The levels are brightly coloured, well designed and detailed, and pose a nice challenge for the average gamer.
-The sprites are well animated and the controls are sharp and responsive.
 It is easy to distinguish between the two protangonists as Chip wears a hat and a dark jacket.

 Electronic Gaming Monthly: “Every part of this game from the graphics, to the sounds to the gameplay are well done indeed.
 Rescue Rangers only falls flat in terms of challenge and difficulty.
 Overall 7.75/10”.